datacarpentry/shell-genomics/_episodes/03-working-with-files.md

 > letter 'c'.
 >
 > Hint: The bonus question requires a Unix wildcard that we haven't talked about
 > yet.
-Trying searching the internet for information about Unix wildcards to find
+Try searching the internet for information about Unix wildcards to find
 > what you need to solve the bonus problem.
 >
 > > ## Solution